europace/kex-angebote-api/README.md

 #### Hints

-* The calculation of Angebote is only possible, if the corresponding Vorgang includes a valid **Kreditbetrag** and **Laufzeit or Rate**.
+* The calculation of Angebote is only possible if the corresponding Vorgang includes a valid **Kreditbetrag** and **Laufzeit or Rate**.
 Should that not be the case the API user receives a [GraphQL-Error](#graphql-errors) with the status code `400`.
 The Vorgang has to be corrected before you can continue.

 #### Request